l-with/terraform-provider-ldap/docs/index.md

 The provider makes it possible to read all details about a single LDAP entry or about a set of LDAP entries.

-This is done in a strict generic way: there detail are accessible through an attribute `data_json`.
+This is done in a strict generic way: the details are accessible through the attribute `data_json`.

 Attributes can be ignored by `ignore_attributes` or `ignore_attribute_patterns`.